CieranAlmond/octo/README.md

 - Network segregation - VPC architecture, security groups
 - Encryption - especially in the context of customer PII, are RDS/S3’s encrypted by default?
 What protocols are being used?
 - Secrets - how are production secrets being handled?
-- Do we perform any SAST/DAST scanning in the build pipeline to check for packages or secrets being pushed to public repos?
 - Are laptops encrypted?
 - Are laptops updated?
 Do software packages get updated?
 - Is Antivirus/DLP deployed?
 - Do we have any MDM solutions to containerise company assets?

+# Detect

+- Logging and monitoring - thinking is cloudtrail, cloudwatch, guardduty enabled?
+Where are our logs and what are we alerting on (if anything)
 - JML process.
 What happens when a user leaves?
 Does company data get deleted?

-# Detect

-- Logging and monitoring - thinking is cloudtrail, cloudwatch, guardduty enabled?
-Where are our logs and what are we alerting on (if anything)
+- Do we perform any SAST/DAST scanning in the build pipeline to check for packages or secrets being pushed to public repos?

 # Repond

- - Are any incident management or BCP/DR processes in place
+ - Are any incident management or BCP/DR processes in place?

 # Recover